MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 ---
 title: "Application Indexing and Deep Linking"
-description: "This article demonstrates how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices." ms.prod: xamarin ms.assetid: 410C5D19-AA3C-4E0D-B799-E288C5803226 ms.technology: xamarin-forms ms.custom: xamu-video
+description: "This article explains how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices." ms.prod: xamarin ms.assetid: 410C5D19-AA3C-4E0D-B799-E288C5803226 ms.technology: xamarin-forms ms.custom: xamu-video
 author: davidbritch
 ms.author: dabritch
-ms.date: 07/11/2016
+ms.date: 11/28/2018
 ---

 # Application Indexing and Deep Linking

 _Application indexing allows applications that would otherwise be forgotten after a few uses to stay relevant by appearing in search results.
 Deep linking allows applications to respond to a search result that contains application data, typically by navigating to a page referenced from a deep link.
-This article demonstrates how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices._
+This article explains how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices._

 > [!VIDEO https://youtube.com/embed/UJv4jUs7cJw]